tylerpcarter/inls161/syllabus/index.md

 {% include syllabus-nav.html %}

-# Lectures

-## Session Notes
+# Session Notes

+Session notes will be posted prior to each class and you would do well to look over the links before coming to class.
+If there is something that you should before coming to class, it will be included on the session notes for the session prior to the class you will be preparing for.

 Class sessions will have online lecture notes (which will include links to supplementary readings).
-The notes will also include practical exercises that may either be required or recommended (pay attention to which is which), links to other related sources of information on the topic under consideration, and required readings for the subsequent session.
+The notes will also include practical exercises that we will work through in class.
+It is a really, really good idea to go over these and try them on your own before class in order to familiarize yourself with the commands and generate questions about techniques.
+It is also a really, really good idea to go over these after class, once we have worked through them together.
-Some lecture notes will be very detailed and loaded with images; some lecture notes will be spare and loaded with hyperlinks (recognize that links may change over time).
+Some session notes will be very detailed and loaded with images; some session notes will be spare and loaded with hyperlinks (be aware that links may change over time).

-Refer to the lecture notes either to prepare for what you are going to learn or to review what you have learned.
-Lecture notes will be made available before each class session.
 See the [schedule]({{ site.baseurl }}/schedule/) for links to lecture notes.

 ## Daily Plan